Is Pregnancy Discrimination a Problem at Chipotle?

 The Law Protects Against Pregnancy Discrimination

 U.S. law prohibits employers from discriminating against employees based on faith, race, gender, familial status and other protected classes.
-The Pregnancy Discrimination Act and other laws forbid employers from doing all of the following: Pregnancy is both a difficult and exciting time for many people.
-This is supposed to be a benchmark moment in a person’s life, where she has room to contemplate and prepare herself to bring a new person into the world.
-A pregnant woman should never have to deal with the added stress of an employer trying to infringe on her right to a fair and secure work environment.
+The Pregnancy Discrimination Act and other laws forbid employers from doing all of the following:- Firing a woman for being pregnant: A woman has the right to be open with her pregnancy without fear of losing her job.

 Dan A. Atkerson is a Dallas employment attorney who fights for victims of workplace discrimination and other forms of employment injustice.